Asthma Issues: Sport, Travel and Pregnancy

 Flying with asthma

 Pressurised aircraft have an oxygen pressure around 80 % of normal.
-This poses no problem to those with controlled asthma.
+This poses no problem to people with controlled asthma.
 As a rule of thumb, people able to walk 100 metres or climb one flight of stairs without getting puffed should experience no problems.
-Those experiencing shortness of breath at rest, however, should take medical advice beforehand.
+Those experiencing shortness of breath at rest should seek medical advice before flying.

-There is no reason that people with asthma cannot travel.
-On the other hand, travellers are often exposed to new infections or high levels of allergens while away from home.
-This may worsen their asthma and increase the need for medication.
+Travellers are often exposed to new infections or high levels of allergens while away from home.
+This may worsen asthma and increase the need for medication.
 It is therefore important to:

-Control your asthma and don't let it control you.
-With some planning, people with asthma can lead full and active lives.
+With planning, people with asthma can travel, play sport and lead active lives.